 Company Cancels Shareholders Meeting; Studies Takeover Offer

 ORLANDO, Fla.
-(AP) _ Harcourt Brace Jovanovich Inc. surprised a roomful of shareholders Friday by canceling a special meeting and announcing it was evaluating ″the unsolicited and hostile acquisition proposal″ from a company controlled by British publisher Robert Maxwell.
+(AP) _ Harcourt Brace Jovanovich Inc. surprised a roomful of shareholders Friday by canceling a special meeting and announcing it was evaluating a takeover bid from a company controlled by a British publisher.

-HBJ had called the shareholders’ meeting prior to Maxwell’s $2 billion offer to buy the company, which is this country’s largest publisher of textbooks.
+HBJ had called the meeting prior to Robert Maxwell’s $2 billion offer to buy the company, this country’s largest textbook publisher.
 HBJ also owns the Sea World marine parks and an insurance company.

-HBJ Chairman William Jovanovich and the rest of the 15-member board of directors met in a nearby conference room, but officials said there would be no immediate public announcement of their closed-door discussions over the takeover attempt.
+HBJ Chairman William Jovanovich and the rest of the 15-member board of directors met in a nearby conference room, but officials said there would be no announcement of any outcome of their closed-door discussions.

 On the New York Stock Exchange, HBJ fell $2.37 1/2 a share to close at $43.37 1/2 , slightly below the $44-a-share bid from Maxwell’s company.